Dr Gavin Meehan

 I received a MSci (hons) degree in pharmacology from the University of Glasgow in 2011.
 As part of this degree I undertook research in the life sciences industry, working for both a local biotech company, Biofilm, and the pharmaceutical company, Pfizer.
 Upon completion of my undergraduate degree, I began a Ph.D., studying the roles of anti-glycolipid antibodies in autoimmune neuropathies, with Prof. Hugh Willison at the University of Glasgow.

-I first developed an interest in the role of the immune system in autoimmune diseases during my Ph.D. where I created a series of anti-glycolipid antibodies for studying paralytic autoimmune neuropathies.
+I first developed an interest in the role of the immune system in disease during my Ph.D. where I created a series of anti-glycolipid antibodies for studying paralytic autoimmune neuropathies.
 Following on from my PhD, I was keen to expand my knowledge of immunology further and decided to join the Laboratory of Immune Cell Visualisation and Examination (LIVE).
-As part of LIVE, I was able to study various other autoimmune diseases including scleroderma and rheumatoid arthritis as well as infective diseases including malaria.
+As part of LIVE, I was able to study both the formation of the immune response as well as its dysregulation during infection and disease.